derekyee97/Holographic-Animal-Sorting/README.md

-# Holographic-Animal-Sorting-
+# Holographic-Animal-Sorting

-Implemented a learning program utilizing the modern technologies of interactive holograms through Augmented Reality
+Implemented a learning program to teach popular sorting algorithms and deploying on the Microsoft HoloLens.

-Scripts are created in C# using Microsoft Visual Studios, and the rest of the files come from Unity.
+Scripts are created in C# using Microsoft Visual Studios, and the program itself was built in Unity.

-Demo could be found at: https://youtu.be/DtawEmU9MvM
+*Demo could be found at:* https://youtu.be/DtawEmU9MvM

+#Screenshots: